-Solitaire is one of those cottage staples, whether you’re sitting on the back deck enjoying the afternoon sun looking to occupy your time on a rainy afternoon.
-The great thing about solitaire games is that they’re easy for kids to play on their own especially the version known as Accordion.
+Looking for more screen-free family games?
+Solitaire is a classic card game and a cottage staple.
+Whether you’re sitting on the back deck enjoying the afternoon sun or looking to occupy your time on a rainy afternoon, solitaire can make any day more fun.
+The great thing about solitaire games is that they’re easy for kids to play on their own.
+One of our favorites is the Solitaire card game Accordion.

 WHAT YOU NEED

-All you need is one person and one full deck of cards.
+All you need to play Accordion is one person and one full deck of cards.

 WHO CAN PLAY